Leigan0/FT-cloud-tech-test/README.md

 * Homepage with form to enter rating
 * Data (rating) persisted

 I am using Express for my app routing.

-I will use mocha and chai for the testing framework.
+Testing
+Supertest: Allows me to test API
+Mocha: Test framework that runs in the browser and on Node.js
+Chai: Allows should, expect and asserts matchers

+I have completed unit test for express, I have pulled server.listen out to serverStart so I do not have to set a port for testing, supertest will deal with this.
+This also ensures server closed between tests and does not cause server in use errors.